Discovering Emotion and Reasoning its Flip in Multi-Party Conversations using Masked Memory Network and Transformer: Model Evaluation

 \subsubsection{\bf Other Cascade Models}

-Along with the experiments mentioned in Table \ref{tab:erc:results}, we also perform other experiments to play around with our architectures specifically for the EFR task.
-In the experiment section of the main paper, we explain two types of cascade models for the EFR task ({\cascadeErcEfr} and {\cascadeErcTrueEfr}).
+Along with the experiments mentioned in Table \ref{tab:erc:results}, we also perform other experiments to play around with our architectures, specifically for the EFR task.
+In Section \ref{sec:exp}, we explain two types of cascade models for the EFR task ({\cascadeErcEfr} and {\cascadeErcTrueEfr}).
 Here, we will show two more cascade models that we tried for the EFR task.

 \begin{enumerate} \item \textbf{Early-fusion cascade:} In this setting, we introduce emotion labels in the input layer of our model.
-We concatenate the emotion representation (a 7-dimensional one-hot vector) with the utterance representation (a 768-dimensional BERT vector) and then feed it to the transformer based network.
+We concatenate the emotion representation (a 7-dimensional one-hot vector) with the utterance representation (a 768-dimensional BERT vector) and then feed it to the transformer-based network.
 The first row of Table \ref{tab:extraExpResults} shows the results obtained using this model.

 \item \textbf{Late-fusion cascade:} In this setting, we introduce emotion labels in the penultimate layer of our model.
-We concatenate the emotion representation (a 7-dimensional one-hot vector) with the representation obtained from the transformer enocder.
+We concatenate the emotion representation (a 7-dimensional one-hot vector) with the representation obtained from the transformer {encoder}.
 We then feed this representation to the classification layers for classification.
 The second row of Table \ref{tab:extraExpResults} shows the results obtained using this model. \end{enumerate}